WIZnet-ioNIC/WIZnet-PICO-C/examples/upnp/README.md

-## Step 3: Setup Loopback Example
+## Step 3: Setup uPnP Example

-To test the Loopback example, minor settings shall be done in code.
+To test the uPnP example, minor settings shall be done in code.

 1. Setup SPI port and pin in 'w5x00_spi.h' in 'WIZnet-PICO-C/port/ioLibrary_Driver/' directory.